NingtaoWang/MultipleTissues/README.md

 # Multiple Tissue eQTL

-BlockMixtureModel_MultivaraiteNormal_Rcpp.r contains the code for the block mixture of multivariate normal components.
+BlockMixtureModel_MultivaraiteNormal_Rcpp.r contains the R code for the block mixture of multivariate normal components.

 eQTLMapping_MultipleTissue_BackCross_Interval_Rcpp.r is designed for backcross studies with interval mapping.